SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Fluttershy looks at Pinkie warily before leaving it be.
 "That's good to hear."

-They trot the rest of the trip in silence, eventually making it to the flower picking spot.
+They trot together for the rest of the trip in silence, eventually making it to the flower picking spot.

 "We're here," Fluttershy says before setting down her empty baskets on the ground.